-Keeping goal intentions actively maintained and accessible is of paramount importance in terms of avoiding errors (McVay and Kane 2012).
-A goal intention essentially comprises of a collection of active cognitive schemata, the activation of which depends on the periodic review of the respective intention (Reason 1984).
+Keeping goal intentions actively maintained is key in terms of avoiding errors (McVay and Kane 2012).
+A goal intention comprises of a collection of active cognitive schemata, the activation of which depends on the periodic review of the respective intention (Reason 1984).
 In the absence of such a review process, the activation of cognitive schemata will gradually decline and lead to errors associated with executing a delayed intention (Sanjram 2013).
-Specifically, in such cases, internal or external distractors may inappropriately capture ongoing cognition and result in goal neglect errors and action slips (McVay and Kane 2012).
+In such cases, internal or external distractors may inappropriately capture ongoing cognition and attention and result in goal neglect errors and action slips (McVay and Kane 2012).
+Prior to outlining our theoretical foundations on how attention lapses might occur during IS use and cause omission errors, we next provide a brief overview of existing IS works on human error.

-The errors that occur while executing routine task sequences are commonly known as omission errors (Panko and Aurigemma 2010).
-Omission error is the most common form of human error, and is equivalent to failure to recall the intention to carry out a task at the right time (e.g. being late to perform an intention), or instances where a necessary item is unwittingly omitted from a task sequence (Reason 2002).
-While omission errors can occur at all levels of behavior and monitoring, the majority of omission errors occur at the rule-based level of cognitive behavior and monitoring (Reason 2002).
-As such, the main goal of this paper is to provide an understanding of the antecedents of omission errors during IS use.
-Prior to outlining our theoretical foundations on the main causes of omission errors, we next provide an overview of existing IS works on human error.

 2.2 Human Error in IS Research

-A number of studies in the HCI literature have also enquired into the topic of human error.
-While certain studies have explored the effects of system characteristics on the errors committed by a system’s users (Goswami et al. 2008; Lazar et al. 2007), research in this area has explored human error under the prism of training users to commit fewer errors.
+Several works in the IS domain have enquired into the topic of human error.
+Certain studies have explored the effects of system characteristics on the errors committed by a system’s users (Goswami et al. 2008; Lazar et al. 2007), whereas other works have explored human error under the prism of training users to commit fewer errors.
 An interesting debate that has emerged from this literature concerns the connotations associated with committing errors: a number of training studies have sought to identify mechanisms of reducing errors by preventing them from happening, as errors have been conceived to be frustrating and anxiety provoking, and thus disrupting to individual performance (Brodbeck et al. 1989).
-In contrast, other studies have stressed the positive effects associated with committing errors, especially with respect to exploring the different features of a system and breaking negative habits related to the use of a system (Frese et al. 1991; Keith and Frese 2008).
+Other studies have stressed the positive effects associated with committing errors, especially with respect to exploring the different features of a system and breaking negative habits related to the use of a system (Frese et al. 1991; Keith and Frese 2008).

-Last, the concept of human error has also been explored in some of the more mainstream domains of IS research.
-For instance, Sein and Santhanam (1999) explored the mechanisms through which committing errors can foster users’ learning patterns and the effects of training in this relationship.
+Instances of human error have also been explored in other domains of IS research: Sein and Santhanam (1999) explored the mechanisms through which committing errors can foster users’ learning patterns and the effects of training in this relationship.
 Recent conceptual works have also attempted to stress the importance of the concept of human error in the IS usage research.
-For instance, Burton-Jones and Grange (2013) highlighted the role of human error in terms of the relationship between effective IS use and performance, by arguing that effective use can improve the effectiveness and efficiency of a system’s use by reducing the errors committed and the recovery of errors respectively.
+For instance, Burton-Jones and Grange (2013) highlighted the role of human error in terms of the relationship between effective IS use and performance, by arguing that effective use can improve the effectiveness and efficiency of a system’s use by reducing the errors committed and also by improving error recovery.

 3 Theoretical Foundation